zdvman/microshell/README.md

 This repository contains a solution for the 42 School Exam Rank 04 question, **microshell**.

+You can view the source code here: [Microshell Source Code](./microshell.c)

 ## Exam Requirements

 ### Allowed Functions: